acarabott/ChromeREPL/README.md

 Via Package Control (recommended! 👍👍👍)

 Alternatively, clone this repo into your  `Packages` directory. e.g. `~/Library/Application Support/Sublime Text 3/Packages/` on macOS.
+If you do this you will need to open the Command Palette and run `Package Control: Satisfy Dependencies`.

 ## Starting Chrome